FraFerrazzi/exprob_assignment1/README.md

 ## Assumptions

 During the development of the project, some simplified assumptions were done to make an easier model of a surveillance robot:
- - The robot moves in a 2D, pre-defined, therefore known environment without obstacles.
+ - The robot moves in a 2D, pre-defined, known environment without obstacles.
  - Rooms have only one door and corridors have at least two doors.
 One location can only have one door shared with another location.
  - The charging location is also the initial location of the robot, and it is pre-defined.
  - The number of rooms, corridors, and doors is fixed, only the layout changes.